 This is unlike most of the posts we do on this site.
 Carolyn and I started the day with plans to hike Giant Ledge, but Carolyn’s hip was recovering from a strain and she wanted to stay away from the steeps.
-So, we decided on Mine which is close to home with easy hiking.
-State Park
+So, we decided on Mine Kill State Park which is close to home with easy hiking.

 For people looking to do a bit of hiking, picnicking, swimming in an Olympic size and kiddie pools, and maybe some disc golf too, this state park in Schoharie County is a gem.
 Oh, admission to the park is… free!